psvanstrom/esphome-p1reader/README.md

 ### Running on ESP32

-The ESP32 requires an external power supply.
+The ESP32 requires an external power supply since it cannot be powered by the low amperage available from the P1-port itself.
 Using the hardware UART on GPIO3 is required.

 Use a pull-up resistor (1k) from RXD to 3V3.